I was a black single male when I went.

 about passing your test!
 Contact me now at:

-Testimonials for Raising Good Stewards, Dr. Nixon’s Children’s Church Curriculum
+Testimonials for Raising Good Stewards, Dr. Debra’s Children’s Church Curriculum

 The following comments come not from ministers or youth leaders about the value of my children’s church school curriculum but from former students.
 Yes, the voices below are from my children church students.
 Of course, now they are adults with children of their own.
 My thinking is that hearing the compelling testimony of those 7-11 year-olds that experienced the curriculum almost 30-years ago would provide the strongest, most compelling reason to invest in RGS.